Jonah 4- Bad Attitudes

 He is sitting there on the hill with his arms crossed waiting for God to start throwing some lightening.
 Maybe if he sulks long enough God will kill those people?

-6 And the LORD God prepared a gourd, and made it to come up over Jonah, that it might be a shadow over his head, to deliver him from his grief.
-So Jonah was exceeding glad of the gourd.
+6 And the God, I AM, made a gourd to grow up over him to give him more shade and rescue him from his grief.
+So Jonah was very glad for the gourd.

 It was a hot day and the shade from the plant brought much relief.
 We don’t really know what kind of gourd plant it was, though gourds have vine-like branches with leaves as big as a foot across.